What is Denominated Currency?

 What does denominated currency mean

-In the foreign exchange market, there are generally two currencies.
-One is the base currency, and the other is the denominational currency.
-It is also often called the quote currency and is used to indicate the value of the base currency.
+In the forex market, there are generally two currencies involved: the base currency and the denominational (quote) currency, which indicates the value of the base currency.

 Currency of denomination of international bonds